Robertrigo/robertrigo.github.com/dnd/_subclass/cavalier/lion.md

   - lvl: 2nd
     features: Challenge, Bonus Proficiency
   - lvl: 7th
-    features: Foolhardy Rush
+    features: Lion's Call
   - lvl: 10th
-    features: Daunting Success
+    features: For the King
   - lvl: 15th
-    features: Blaze of Glory
+    features: Improved Critical
   - lvl: 18th
-    features: Moment of Triumph
+    features: Shield of the Liege

 features:
   - name: Challenge
     desc: |
-      You become ever more emboldened with each glorious victory.
-As an bonus action after reducing the target of your challenge to 0 hit points, you can elect to issue a new challenge to an opponent within 20 feet.
-This challenge does not count against your number of challenges per day.
-You gain a bonus on melee damage rolls against the target of you challenge equal to 2 times the number of consecutive challenges you have issued so far.
-As long as you continue to defeat targets and there are more opponents in range, you can continue to issue challenges indefinitely, with the bonus on damage rolls increasing with each subsequent foe.
+      Whenever you issue a challenge, you receive a +2 bonus to AC on all attacks attacks that originate within 30 feet from you.

   - name: Bonus Proficiency
     desc: |
-      You gain proficiency in the Survival skill.
+      You gain proficiency in the History skill.

-      Additionally, whenever your are at your maximum hit point, your proficiency bonus is doubled when making Intimidate check.
+      Additionally, whenever you make an Intelligence check involving your sovereign or his realm, your proficiency bonus is doubled if it applies to the check.

-  - name: Foolhardy Rush
+  - name: Lion's Call
     desc: |
-      At 7th level, you can charge across the battlefield at a moment's notice.
-Whenever you make an initiative check, as long as you roll an 11 or higher on the die, you can move up to your full movement as a reaction and you are not surprised.
-Instead, you can spend one superiority dice to allow you mount to move.
+      At 7th level, you can use an action to bolster the resolve of your companions who can see or hear you.
+These allies gain temporary hit points equal to half your character level + your Charisma modifier.
+If any of the allies affected is frightened, he can immediately make another saving throw to resist the effect (if allowed).
+Once you use this ability, you can't use it again until you finish a short rest.

-  - name: Daunting Success
+  - name: For the King
     desc: |
-      At 10th level, when you score a critical hit with a melee weapon, you can attempt an Intimidate check to demoralize all foes within 15 feet who can see you.
-If they fail at a Wisdom save against a DC equal to the result of the Intimidate check, they are frightened of you until the end of your next turn.
-On subsequent turns, you can use your action to extend the duration of this effect on all the frightened creature until the end of your next turn.
-This effect ends if the creature ends its turn out of line of sight or more than 60 feet away from you.
+      At 10th level, you can call out to your allies, inspiring them to greatness.
+As a bonus action, you can grant a bonus equal to your Charisma modifier on all attack and damage rolls to all allies within 30 feet (including yourself).
+This bonus lasts until the start of your next turn.
+Once you use this ability, you can't use it again until you finish a long rest.

-  - name: Blaze of Glory
+  - name: Improved Critical
     desc: |
-      At 15th level, you can increase your base speed by 10 feet, can ignore difficult terrain, and gain a +1d4 bonus on attack rolls.
-This lasts for 1 minute.
-Once you use this ability, you can't use it again until you finish a short rest.
+      Beginning at 15th level, your weapon attacks score a critical hit on a roll of 19 or 20.

-  - name: Moment of Triumph
+  - name: Shield of the Liege
     desc: |
-      At 18th level, you can, as a bonus action, declare a moment of triumph.
-For until the start of your next turn, you have advantage on all rolls.
-Once you use this ability, you can't use it again until you finish a short rest.
+      At 18th level, you can protect those around you.
+Allies that are adjacent to the you receive a +1 bonus to AC.

+      In addition, as a reaction, you can redirect an attack made at a creature adjacent to you, as long as the creature making the attack is within reach.
+This ability must be declared before the attack roll is made.

 ---